-- Vocational rehabilitation accounted for an estimated 2.7 percent of total workers' compensation system cost in 2016. - In 2015, 21 percent of paid indemnity claims had one or more disputes of any type. - ➤ The rates of all component dispute types (claim petitions, discontinuance disputes, medical disputes and rehabilitation disputes) increased substantially between 1996 and 2008. - ➤ Since 2008, the claim petition rate has increased slightly but the other dispute rates have been stable. - ➤ The percentage of paid indemnity claims with claimant attorney involvement rose from 17 to 25 percent from 1996 to 2015. - Concerning dispute resolution at the Department of Labor and Industry (DLI): - ➤ From 1999 to 2017, the certification rate for medical and vocational rehabilitation disputes combined dropped from 67 to 42 percent. - ➤ About 31 percent of certified medical disputes and 24 percent of certified rehabilitation disputes were referred to the Office of Administrative Hearings in 2017. - ➤ About 55 percent of the dispute-resolution proceedings at DLI for 2015 through 2017 were administrative conferences; the remaining 45 percent were mediations. - ➤ About 82 percent of resolutions at DLI for 2015 through 2017 were by agreement most of these by informal intervention but a significant number (17 percent of DLI resolutions) by agreement via conference or mediation.
-The remaining 18 percent of DLI resolutions were decision-and-orders. - ➤ For medical and rehabilitation requests received in 2016, the median times from the request to a decision-and-order (where this occurred) were 64 and 28 days, respectively.
-The interval for rehabilitation requests was less than half
+- In 2015, 21 percent of filed indemnity claims had one or more disputes of any type. - ➤ The rates of all component dispute types (claim petitions, discontinuance disputes, medical disputes and rehabilitation disputes) increased substantially between 1997 and 2008. - ➤ Since 2008, dispute rates have largely leveled off. - ➤ The percentage of paid indemnity claims with claimant attorney involvement rose from 17 to 24 percent from 1997 to 2015.

+- Concerning dispute resolution at the Department of Labor and Industry (DLI): - ➤ From 1999 to 2018, the certification rate for medical and vocational rehabilitation disputes combined dropped from 67 to 45 percent. - ➤ About 30 percent of certified medical disputes and 22 percent of certified rehabilitation disputes were referred to the Office of Administrative Hearings in 2018. - ➤ About 52 percent of the dispute resolution proceedings at DLI for 2016 to 2018 were mediations; the remaining 48 percent were administrative conferences. - ➤ About 84 percent of resolutions at DLI for 2016 through 2018 were by agreement most of these by informal intervention but a significant number (19 percent of DLI resolutions) by agreement via conference or mediation.
+The remaining 16 percent of DLI resolutions were decision-and-orders. - For medical and rehabilitation requests received in 2017, the median times from the request to a decision-and-order (where this occurred) were 70 and 31 days, respectively.
+The interval for rehabilitation requests was less than half what it was for years through 2011.
+The relatively low interval for rehabilitation requests reflects DLI's response to the 2013 law change requiring that (in most cases) rehabilitation conferences be scheduled within 21 days of the request.